-Provides Strong Customer Authentication (SCA) satisfying PSD2 requirements.
+Provides Strong Customer Authentication (SCA) satisfying PSD 2 requirements.

 # Integrate with MobileID InApp

 MobileID InApp has native multi-channel support.
 This means that the MobileID solution supports use cases where the initiating party, initiating channel or initiating component can vary.
-Different operations can take place entirely within the merchant's mobile app (mobile app-initiated operations) or can start through a non-mobile channel such as a web application (backend-initiated operations).
+Different operations can take place entirely within your mobile app (mobile app-initiated operations) or can start through a non-mobile channel such as a web application (backend-initiated operations).